exoplatform/exo-documentation/docs/Configuration.rst

 	exo.social.identity.sort.direction=asc

-By default, users are sorted in the :ref:`people directory <People_Directory>` by their fullnames with ascending order.
+By default, users are sorted in the :ref:`people directory <People_Directory>` by their full names in ascending order.